orangenet/azure-react-icons/README.md

 ## Contributing
-You found an issue or there is an icon missing? :question: Here is how you can help:
+You found an issue or there is an icon missing?
+Here is how you can help:

 1. Follow up on the [Setup Guide](./setup.md).
 2. Add your icon and make your change,